!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 Given the informal nature of the conference, we do not expect selected speakers to prepare a full paper to present at the conference.
 Instead, we are issuing this call for proposals asking participants to give 20-minute presentations (plus Q&A) on issues relating to IP teaching experiences.
 We would encourage you to provide feedback from the students or evidence of any impact on teaching outcomes due to the issues discussed.
 Examples of presentations given at the Annual Conferences in previous years can be found on the EIPTN website at www.eiptn.eu.

 Please note that, as per traditional practice at our Annual Conferences, the EPO and EUIPO will also be invited to hold a ‘best practice’ session devoted to illustrating and discussing the IP teaching materials they have developed, in particular online publications and tools that facilitate the work of Academics.
-Also, the EIPTN Thematic Working Groups will present the status of their activities since our last Conference.

-How to get involved in the 2021 EIPTN Annual Conference
+How to get involved in the 2024 EIPTN Annual Conference

 The working language of the Annual Conference is English.

-The deadline to send abstracts is 7 September 2021.
+The deadline to send abstracts is 31 May 2024.
 The EIPTN Committee will then select abstracts based on their innovative character and potential contribution to the teaching of IP.

 Under its traditionally dynamic orientations, EIPTN wishes to enlarge and extend its membership basis.
 To this end, contributions are encouraged not only from European IP teachers but also from young IP researchers and from public organizations engaged in IP teaching activities.
 In this respect, non-EIPTN members are welcome.
-One or more special sessions will be dedicated to their presentations.
+One or more special sessions may be dedicated to their presentations.

 Financial Support for presenters of Selected Abstracts

-Presenters of Selected Abstracts will receive financial support for travel to /from Madrid and accommodation there for a maximum of Euro €425, upon presentation of expenses documentation.
+Presenters of Selected Abstracts will receive financial support for travel to /from Brussels and accommodation there for a maximum of Euro €500, upon presentation of expenses documentation.
 Only one presenter per selected abstract is eligible for such support.

 Other Conference Delegates

-2021 EIPTN Annual Conference Programme
+2024 EIPTN Annual Conference Programme

 Social programme and Support to Participants